Slavery in the United States: Slave rebellions

+In 1831, Nat Turner, a literate slave who claimed to have spiritual visions, organized a slave rebellion in Southampton County, Virginia; it was sometimes called the Southampton Insurrection.
+Turner and his followers killed nearly sixty white inhabitants, mostly women and children.
+Many of the men in the area were attending a religious event in North Carolina.
+Eventually Turner was captured with 17 other rebels, who were subdued by the militia.
+Turner and his followers were hanged, and Turner's body was flayed.
+In a frenzy of fear and retaliation, the militia killed more than 100 slaves who had not been involved in the rebellion.
+Planters whipped hundreds of innocent slaves to ensure resistance was quelled.

+This rebellion prompted Virginia and other slave states to pass more restrictions on slaves and free people of color, controlling their movement and requiring more white supervision of gatherings.
+In 1835, North Carolina withdrew the franchise for free people of color, and they lost their vote.

+There are four known mutinies on vessels involved in the coastwise slave trade: Decatur (1826), Governor Strong (1826), Lafayette (1829), and the Creole (1841).

 Post-revolution Southern manumissions

 Although Virginia, Maryland and Delaware were slave states, the latter two already had a high proportion of free blacks by the outbreak of war.
-Following the Revolution, the three legislatures made manumission easier, allowed by deed or will.
-Quaker and Methodist ministers particularly urged slaveholders to free their slaves.
+Following the Revolution, the three legislatures made manumission easier, allowing it by deed or will.
+Quaker and Methodist ministers in particular urged slaveholders to free their slaves.
 The number and proportion of freed slaves in these states rose dramatically until 1810.
 More than half of the number of free blacks in the United States were concentrated in the Upper South.
-The proportion of free blacks among the black population in the Upper South rose from less than 1% in 1792 to more than 10% by 1810.
-In Delaware, nearly 75% of blacks were free by 1810.
+The proportion of free blacks among the black population in the Upper South rose from less than 1 percent in 1792 to more than 10 percent by 1810.
+In Delaware, nearly 75 percent of black people were free by 1810.

-In the United States as a whole, the number of free blacks reached 186,446, or 13.5% of all blacks, by 1810.
+In the United States as a whole, the number of free blacks reached 186,446, or 13.5 percent of all black people by 1810.
 After that period, few slaves were freed, as the development of cotton plantations featuring short-staple cotton in the Deep South drove up the internal demand for slaves in the domestic slave trade and high prices being paid for them.

-South Carolina made manumission more difficult, requiring legislative approval of every instance of manumission.
-Several Southern states required manumitted slaves to leave the state within thirty days.
+Alabama banned free black people from the state beginning in 1834; free people of color who crossed the state line were subject to enslavement.
+Free black people in Arkansas after 1843 had to buy a $500 good-behavior bond, and no unenslaved black person was legally allowed to move into the state.